Addressing land condition issues at Ametdale: part of the Northern Grazing Demonstration project

 Background

 Ian and Penny MacGibbon of Ametdale Station, St Lawrence, joined the Northern Grazing Demonstration Project to help address land condition and productivity issues.
-Ametdale is a breeding block with predominantly native pastures and moderately shallow soils on the flats which are mostly hard-setting and subject to gullying, resulting in pasture management and cattle nutrition being key business priorities.
-The cattle are mostly high content Brahman adapted for the region with molasses and urea supplementing the low diet quality during the winter months.
-Ian and Penny manage for good ground cover to ensure that most rainfall events result in an effective growth response in the perennial grasses.
-Strategic burning is undertaken in November to December if the season permits.
+Ametdale is a breeding block with predominantly native pastures and moderately shallow soils on the flats.
+These soils are mostly hard-setting and subject to gullying, resulting in pasture management and cattle nutrition being key priorities for their business.
+The cattle are mostly high content Brahman adapted for the region.
+Nutritional deficits during the winter months are addressed with molasses and urea supplementation.

 Producer consultative group inspecting monitoring site on ironbark ridges in Top 9 paddock in June 2018.